redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/lifecycle/deployment-scaling tests that CNF deployments support scale in/out operations.
 First, The test starts getting the current replicaCount (N) of the deployment/s with the Pod Under Test.
 Then, it executes the  			scale-in oc command for (N-1) replicas.
 Lastly, it executes the scale-out oc command, restoring the original replicaCount of the deployment/s.
 In case of deployments that are managed by HPA the test is changing the min and max value to deployment Replica - 1 during scale-in and the  			original replicaCount again for both min/max during the scale-out stage. lastly its restoring the original min/max replica of the deployment/s
 Result Type|normative
-Suggested Remediation|Make sure CNF deployments/replica sets can scale in/out successfully.
+Suggested Remediation|Ensure CNF deployments/replica sets can scale in/out successfully.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Exception Process|There is no documented exception process for this.
 #### image-pull-policy

 Property|Description